arzt/scala-tensor/README.md

 ## What is it?

-tensor4s expands the scala programming language by multi-dimensional arrays (tensors) and linear algebra operators aiming to bring numerical computation to the scala world using a simple yet powerful syntax.
+tensor4s aims to simplify numerical computations in scala by providing multi-dimensional arrays (tensors) and linear algebra operators using a simple and powerful syntax.
-With that said tensor4s is comparable but yet different to following existing linear algebra libraries:
+Tensor4s is comparable but yet different to following existing linear algebra libraries:

 * [ScalaNLP's Breeze](https://github.com/scalanlp/breeze)
 * [ND4J/ND4S](https://nd4j.org/)